 Human Resource Training

 ERA offers the following classes addressing Human Resource Training for HR Professionals, Supervisors and Managers.
 ERA HR Training equips both new and experienced HR professionals to face the challenges and demands of their job.
 Employees that would benefit the most from the class are included under the class name.
 A more detailed description is available for each of these class including dates and instructors.
-If you are unable to find what you are looking for or if you would like more information please feel free to contact Gary Mertz at 513-679-4120 for Cincinnati, or Dawn Hays 614-538-9410 for Columbus.
+If you are unable to find what you are looking for or if you would like more information please feel free to contact Gary Mertz at 513-679-4120 for Cincinnati, or Monique Kahkonen 614-538-9410 for Columbus.

 Courses currently scheduled: